Adelaide Education Academy

 Members are able to access a range of exclusive activities including visiting guest speakers, workshops, and discussions on a variety of topics such as developing a teaching philosophy, developing a curriculum, e-learning, and teaching strategy.

-The Adelaide Education Executive Group meets monthly to plan engagement events and activities in addition to professional development opportunities for members.
+They are also responsible for planning engagement events and activities, in addition to exploring professional development opportunities for members.

 Membership of the Adelaide Education Academy is by application only.
 Staff who are judged to meet the criteria for teaching excellence have the option of joining under two membership categories.

 - continuing academic staff at Levels B-E, with a willingness to commit 61% to 90% of their time to teaching and teaching related duties (including scholarship) and who have formally agreed to this workload in their employment contract.

 Membership is conferred by the DVCA or delegate through a process which assesses teaching excellence.

 - continuing academic staff appointed at Level A, with a willingness to commit 61% to 90% of their time to teaching and teaching related duties (including scholarship) and who have formally agreed to this workload in their employment contract;

 - Scholarly Teaching Fellows appointed at Level A or Level B, who commit up to 75% of their workload to teaching and teaching related duties (in accordance with the Enterprise Agreement);

 - fixed term academic staff, who have formally agreed to a workload of 61-90% teaching and teaching related duties, in their contract of employment, and who, at the time of application have at least 11 months remaining of their contract of employment; and,